sm020402/CollectionOfMemories/README.md

 ## What will the application do?
 This application will be used to organize groups of songs based on when the user was listening to them most, or based on a time when that song had prominence.
+Check out the "BetterGUI" for the most recently updated version of this application.

 Specifically, it will allow users to:
 - Create a "memory" based on the song name